Skip to main content

 Note: When using the TomEE application server, make sure your `applicationServer` in businessLogicSettings is set to 'TOMEE'.

-2. Next, the workflow component needs to be removed, as their implementations are conflicting.
+• the workflow component needs to be removed.
 This includes removing 'workflow' from the application and component dependencies, and replacing them with 'processAutomation'.

 3. The component needs some runtime data to be stored.
 The database should be migrated to create all tables required by process automation.
 A `.sql` file should already be expanded based on the newly added model resources.